The Mass Effect games ranked from worst to best

 The original Mass Effect is still a great game, but in the rearview, its flaws are clear as day.
 The combat is clunky, its pacing isn’t consistent, and planetary exploration is an empty vessel except for the occasional Thresher Maw.
 But each flaw represented early ideas that Mass Effect 2 and 3 crystallized in the long run.

 Time hasn’t been kind to the combat.
 The vestiges of Star Wars: Knights of the Old Republic are still visible in the busy combat interface, and it’s obvious that those two ideologies—third-person shooting and actionbar RPG efficiency—failed to find a sweet spot until Mass Effect 2, and weren’t refined until Mass Effect 3.
-In the original game, you can aim directly at an enemy and miss because math.
+In the original game, you can aim directly at an enemy and miss because of math.
 Tell the teachers of the world, scream it from the mountaintops.
 Math is bad.

 While you’re at it, scream about the Mako.
-There are some people that choose to die on the Mako’s hill, which is a shame, because while it may align with one of the series’ greatest strengths in exploration, it doesn’t ever approach its full potential.
+There are some people that choose to die on the Mako’s Hill, which is a shame because while it may align with one of the series’ greatest strengths in exploration, it doesn’t ever approach its full potential.
 At best, the Mako is a dopey physics turret on wheels that gets you to and fro.
 Otherwise, planetary exploration is limited to bouncing around empty terrain until a space worm eats you, or worse, you get stuck in the nonsensical mountain topography.
 I’m not sorry: The Mako Is Bad 2016™.

 Grievances aside, Mass Effect’s greatest achievement is in how it introduces an entire galaxy and history with the most restrained and self-contained story of the bunch, featuring the series' most sympathetic villain by miles, Saren.
-He comes off as a stern, militaristic jerk, but discovering his true motives turn him from Videogame Bad Guy into a sympathetic, tragic character.
+He comes off as a stern, militaristic jerk, but discovering his true motives turns him from Videogame Bad Guy into a sympathetic, tragic character.
 He wants to form an alliance with the Reapers to prevent them from harvesting the whole of organic life.
 He wants to save the damn universe.
 Well shoot, that sounds nice.

-Navigating Saren’s sabotage alongside the frustrating bureaucracy of the Citadel Council while grappling with privilege of becoming a Spectre—basically an intergalactic super cop—sets up some grounded (for sci-fi) moral and political dilemmas.
+Navigating Saren’s sabotage alongside the frustrating bureaucracy of the Citadel Council while grappling with the privilege of becoming a Spectre—basically an intergalactic super cop—sets up some grounded (for sci-fi) moral and political dilemmas.
 Do you abuse your newfound power to sidestep and possibly supplant the Council?
 Or do you work with them despite their distrust of humanity?

 No matter, the Reapers make their presence known and you’re forced to make some difficult decisions.
-And despite their apocalyptic prophesying, I remember the first time I completed Mass Effect, when the idea that I’d be playing two more games over the next five or so years with my Shepard dawned on me.
+And despite their apocalyptic prophesying, I remember the first time I completed Mass Effect when the idea that I’d be playing two more games over the next five or so years with my Shepard dawned on me.
 Even though I didn’t like the combat or clumsy Mako rides much back then, I still felt a profound sense of excitement knowing my specific journey was far from over and that it would probably only get better from here.
 Mass Effect is an imperfect game, but laid a perfect foundation for a quickly ballooning universe that I’ve yet to tire of nearly 10 years later.

 Mass Effect 3